BigPolarBear1/factorization_v3/README.md

 Update: Oh ok, I think I see now what went wrong.
 Give me a few days to correct it.... was 99.99% there.
 Just this last thing now.
 I get it now.
 I had already figured out the coefficients are derivatives of the quadratic from the other side of the congruence... so that was the key that I missed... that's how you adjust those results.

+I shoulud take a break for the day, go for a run in an hour and grind this math out in my head so I can complete it tomorrow.